Nawab-AS/anonymousChat/README.md

 # Anonymous Chat

 An omegle style anonymous chat app that uses a PoC ECC key transfer.
+All messages are end-to-end encrypted using my own implementation of ECDH (Elliptic Curve Diffie-Hellman) for key transfer and AES-128 (Advanced Encrypted Standard with 128-bit keys).

 **Acknowledgement**: /public/chat/ecc.js was partially created with the help of AI.
 All other files are handmade (~90%)